-- ONLY a sealed non-spillable gel cell type battery shall be used and shall be installed in a box that is clearly marked "CAUTION!
-REPLACE ONLY WITH SEALED NON-SPILLABLE GEL CELL BATTERY" - 2.
+- 1. ONLY a sealed non-spillable type batteries shall be used and shall be installed in a box that is clearly marked "CAUTION!
+REPLACE ONLY WITH SEALED NON-SPILLABLE BATTERY" - 2.
 The battery shall be securely mounted in a manner that will prevent shorting out and can remain in place during a vehicular impact; - 3.
-The battery shall be installed in a location that does not obstruct wheelchair access or passenger ingress or egress; - 4.
+All battery enclosures shall be compliant to FMVSS 302 or USCG DHS 111.15-10. - 4.
+Separate battery installation should not put any load requirements on vehicle charging system that will compromise appropriate charging of the vehicle main battery.
+These separate battery charging systems should be appropriate for the type, chemistry, and size of the battery they are charging.
+Labeling for the type of battery that the charger can charge should be visible when inspecting the battery or an additional decal provided and installed visible in the battery case to prevent mismatch of charging system and battery.
+When installed the charger shall be securely mounted in a manner that will prevent shorting out and can remain in place during a vehicle impact. - 5.
+The battery shall be installed in a location that does not obstruct wheelchair access or passenger ingress or egress. - 6.
 Battery cabling shall be in compliance with current applicable SAE standards.